MediaArea/RAWcooked/README.md

 ## Status

-The current alpha is not ready for production use.
+The current beta is not ready for production use.
 It's released for testing purpose only.

 ## Website